signavio/k8s-helm-dep-updater/README.md

 ## Argocd Integration

 To activate the helm dep updater we use downloader plugin to activate it. `dummy` can be anything.
-Most importantly with the `deps://` prefix we activate the downloader plugin.
+Most importantly with the `deps://` prefix you can activate the downloader plugin.

 ```yaml
 project: default